-- In the meanwhile bring a large pot of water to boil and add a punch of salt when it starts to bubble.
+- Meanwhile, bring a large pot of water to boil and add a punch of salt when it starts to bubble.
 Toss the pasta in when the sauce is halfway through the cooking.

 - When the pasta is almost ready (al dente) drain it and add it to the pan with the sauce.
 Mix well together so the pasta will start to absorb the flavors and add the mozzarella chopped into cubes.

-- Stir thoroughly until the mozzarella is completely melted and blended in the sauce.
+- Stir thoroughly for a couple of minutes, until the mozzarella is completely melted and blended in the sauce.

 - Serve immediately.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.